Church of England: Same-sex unions and LGBT clergy

 Regarding transgender issues, the 2017 General Synod voted in favour of a motion saying that transgender people should be "welcomed and affirmed in their parish church".
 The motion also asked the bishops "to look into special services for transgender people."
 The bishops initially said "the House notes that the Affirmation of Baptismal Faith, found in Common Worship, is an ideal liturgical rite which trans people can use to mark this moment of personal renewal."
 The Bishops also authorised services of celebration to mark a gender transition that will be included in formal liturgy.
 Transgender people may marry in the Church of England after legally making a transition.
 "Since the Gender Recognition Act 2004, trans people legally confirmed in their gender identity under its provisions are able to marry someone of the opposite sex in their parish church."
 The church further decided that same-gender couples may remain married when one spouse experiences gender transition provided that the spouses identified as opposite genders at the time of the marriage.
 Since 2000, the church has allowed priests to undergo gender transition and remain in office.
 The church has ordained openly transgender clergy since 2005.
-The Church of England ordained the church's first openly non-binary priest.
+The Church of England ordained the church's first openly non-binary priest in 2022.
+In 2023, the Church of England appointed Rachel Mann as the church's first openly trans Archdeacon.

 In January 2023, a meeting of the Bishops of the Church of England rejected demands for clergy to conduct same-sex marriages.
 However, proposals would be put to the General Synod that clergy should be able to hold church blessings for same-sex civil marriages, albeit on a voluntary basis for individual clergy.
 This comes as the Church continued to be split on same-sex marriages.

 In February 2023, ten archbishops of the Global South Fellowship of Anglican Churches released a statement stating that they had broken communion and no longer recognised Justin Welby as "the first among equals" or "primus inter pares" in the Anglican Communion in response to the General Synod's decision to approve the blessing of same-sex couples following a civil marriage or partnership, leading to questions as to the status of the Church of England as the mother church of the international Anglican Communion.